sb-image

 Die Toteninsel (Isle of the Dead 1880–1886)Selbstbildnis mit fiedelndem Tod (Self-Portrait with Death Playing the Fiddle 1872)Pan in den Schilfrohren (Pan in the Reeds 1856)Der Kampf der Kentauren (The Battle of the Centaurs 1873)Villa am Meer (Villa by the Sea 1871–1874)

 Arnold Böcklin (1827–1901) was a Swiss painter.
-After his education at the Düsseldorf Academy of Art, he became known especially for his work in Italy.
-Initially recognized as a landscape painter, he achieved a distinctive place in nineteenth-century European art through his works that combined mythological figures with natural settings.
-Positioned between Romanticism and Symbolism, his oeuvre is characterized by recurring themes of nature, death, and mythology; his most famous work is Die Toteninsel (Isle of the Dead).
+Following his education at the Düsseldorf Academy of Arts, he became especially known for his work in Italy.
+Initially recognized as a landscape painter, he gained a distinctive place in 19th-century European art with his works that combined mythological figures with natural depictions.
+In his body of work, which forms a bridge between Romanticism and Symbolism, nature, death, and mythology stand out as central themes.
+His most famous painting is Die Toteninsel (Isle of the Dead).

 Childhood and Education